AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **DataCamp** — Python, analytics, data storytelling
 - **FutureLearn** — Innovation, tech, inclusion
 - **Khan Academy** — Stats, finance, reasoning
-- **TEDx Talks** — Bite-sized thought leadership and storytelling to inspire and expand thinking across industries and disciplines.
+- **TEDx Talks** — Bite-sized thought leadership and storytelling to inspire and expand thinking across industries and disciplines
+- **YouTube** — A powerful platform for informal education, practical application, and skills development.
+Learn from thought leaders, practitioners, subject matter experts, and educators offering real-world insights across industries.
+Useful for everything from technical tutorials to career advice and case-based learning.

   > _This is a representative list, not a comprehensive one.
 Explore platforms based on your industry, learning preferences, accessibility needs, and long-term goals._